kav-institute/SemanticLiDAR/README.md

 ## License:
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
-Note that the dataset is provided by a different licence!
+Note that the datasets used are provided by different licences!
 The pre-trained models provided in this library may have their own licenses or terms and conditions derived from the dataset used for training.
-It is your responsibility to determine whether you have permission to use the models for your use case.
+It is your responsibility to determine whether you have permission to use the models and/or datasets for your use case.
 For example ConvNextV2 is provided by Meta with Creative Commons Attribution-NonCommercial 4.0 International Public
 License